Module 5 – Defining expected behaviour

 Expectations matrices vary in design because they are tailored to meet the needs and values of their individual school communities.

 These steps to build or review the expectations matrix can be used when starting or reviewing the expectations matrix.
 The matrix should be reviewed over time as school communities and needs change.

-Step 1: Identifying problem and replacement behaviours
+Step 1: Identifying inappropriate and replacement behaviours

 - Revisit expectations: